SwissFederalArchives/version-link/documentation/core.md

 #### vl:Profile {#Profile}

-The Profile enables the use of different vocabularies for the generic properties depending on the domain practices.
-By setting this profile it is possible to use the version.link SPARQL queries for different ontologies.
+The [vl:Profile](#Profile) enables the use of different vocabularies for the generic properties depending on the domain practices.
+By setting this [vl:Profile](#Profile) it is possible to use the version.link SPARQL queries for different ontologies.
 This ontology provides some common mappings which can be considered as guidelines.

-Throughout this schema, the 'schema.org' profile is used for defining the mandatory properties and the examples.
+Throughout this schema, the 'schema.org' [vl:Profile](#Profile) is used for defining the mandatory properties and the examples.

-In [[[turtle]]] syntax, an example Profile might look like this:
+In [[[turtle]]] syntax, an example [vl:Profile](#Profile) might look like this:

 <aside class='example' title='Schema.org Profile example'>